ybs294000/SalaryScope/README.md

 ## Installation

 ### Prerequisites

-- Python 3.13 or higher
+* Python 3.13 (recommended)
+* The project may work on lower Python versions, but it has been developed and tested using Python 3.13.
-- A Firebase project with Firestore enabled
+* A Firebase project with Firestore enabled

 ### Steps
 ```bash